 When moving data between your network and the cloud, always encrypt your files and protect your communication using SFTP, FTPS, or SCP.
 Furthermore, keep them encrypted even when they’re at rest, sitting in an AWS S3 bucket or on a server.
 You can choose to encrypt single files or entire folders depending on your needs.

-A managed file transfer solution can encrypt your files both ways using modern encryption methods.
-Good MFT software will help you stay up-to-date as encryption standards change over time, while also making sure your data transfers are easy to manage and audit.
+A secure cloud file transfer solution can encrypt your files both ways using modern encryption methods.
+Good cloud file transfer or managed file transfer (MFT) software will help you stay up-to-date as encryption standards change over time, while also making sure your data transfers are easy to manage and audit.

-GoAnywhere MFT, our managed file transfer solution, integrates with Amazon Web Services in a variety of ways.
-To learn how GoAnywhere MFT can meet your cloud needs, check out our Amazon EC2 platform page or request a demo.
+GoAnywhere MFT integrates with Amazon Web Services in a variety of ways.
+To learn how GoAnywhere can meet your cloud needs, check out our Amazon EC2 overview or focus on the features with a personalized demo.